vstile/deepfake-attribute-detection/README.md

 If you use this code or data in your research, please cite:

 > Vittorio Stile, Roberto Caldelli, Gabriel Guerrero-Contreras, Sara Balderas-Díaz, Inmaculada Medina-Bulo,
-> _Enhancing DeepFake Detection with Semi-Supervised Facial Attribute Labeling: A Hybrid Learning Approach_, 2025.
+> _Analysis of DeepFake Detection through Semi-Supervised Facial Attribute Labeling_.
+The 11th Spanish-German Symposium on Applied Computer Science (SGSOACS), Vienna, Austria 2025, June 2.

 ---